French

 understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.

-The Junior Jam scheme of work was introduced in September 2020 and is organised into four levels of difficulty intended for each year within KS2.
-All children at Christ Church are taught as follows until the scheme is embedded and progression is in place for each cohort:
+The Junior Jam scheme of work is organised at four levels of difficulty intended for each year within KS2.
+All children at Christ Church are taught as follows:

 Level 1 Syllabus